 The Pollard Co. built the Palace Diner in Lowell, Mass., in 1927.
-The barrel-roofed car moved to Biddeford, Maine, and has been serving up comfort food ever since.
+The barrel-roofed car moved to Biddeford, Maine, and has served up comfort food ever since.
 Today it is one of two Pollard cars left in the United States (the other is in Bristol, N.H.), and it’s part of Biddeford’s Main Street Historic District.

 The Cliff House in Ogunquit is also a contender for oldest restaurant, but it hasn’t been continuously operated since it opened in 1862.

 Greg Mitchell and Chad Conley are the sixth Palace Diner proprietors.
 They make traditional food with quality ingredients like organic lettuce and Bangs Island mussels.
 The Palace Diner is open until 2 p.m. serving breakfast and lunch all day seven days a week.

 18 Franklin St., Biddeford, Maine

 Union Oyster House, Boston

 When the Union Oyster House first opened its doors as the Atwood & Bacon Oyster House in 1826, the building was already more than 100 years old.
 It was likely built in 1704 and first occupied by Hopestill Capen's dress goods business.
 In 1771, Isaiah Thomas published The Massachusetts Spy from the second floor.
 (Thomas later decamped to Worcester during the Siege of Boston).